weblab-class/HOUOH9772-ivysyip-saltyquackerd/README.md

 First, 'npm install'
 Then open two separate terminals, and 'npm run dev' in the first, and 'npm start' in the second.
 Then open http://localhost:5173
+Ask Ivy for the most recent .env file

 <!-- ## How to go from this skeleton to your actual app